recryptproject/qtumbook/part3/ico.md

 > The precise conditions that determines the state of the crowdsale is defined in the [getState](https://github.com/TokenMarketNet/ico/blob/2835f331fd9a9356131dfcf0ddd2cee471b9e32f/contracts/CrowdsaleBase.sol#L361) method.

-The `invest` method sends in an amount of qtum, and receive a corresponding amount of tokens as determined by the pricing strategy.
+The `invest` method sends in an amount of recrypt, and receive a corresponding amount of tokens as determined by the pricing strategy.
 This method is more expensive to compute, so we set a higher gas limit of 300,000:

 ```ts
 async function invest(address, amount) {